lkoolik/lkoolik.github.io/isrm.md

 ---
 layout: page
-title: Running the ISRM Tool
+title: Running the ISRM Tool on Mac
 permalink: /isrm_tool/
 main_nav: false
 ---
-<p> <em>Last Updated: January 30, 2023 </em> </p>
+<p> <em>Last Updated: February 14, 2023 </em> </p>

 <p>This web page provides a detailed description of how to run the ISRM Tool, built as a collaboration with UC Berkeley, University of Washington, and California's Office of Environmental Health Hazard Assessment.
-This document provides a full write-up of how to run this code pipeline on Mac OS and on a remote Linux-based cloud console, as well as the background behind the tool.</p>
+This document provides a full write-up of how to run this code pipeline on Mac OS.
+For instructions on how to run the tool in the Google Cloud, please see the instructions [here](https://docs.google.com/document/d/1aurYIaGMi6BCvQaK6cEyrb5amSAX8TXTYiB2ko2N8FU/).
+The [Github repository](https://github.com/lkoolik/isrm_health_calculations/) has more information about the code details.</p>

 ---